zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-10.md

 Cayla says, “Why can't we just get them at the tick et window?
 I'm not sure what the fare is.”
 A “ticket window” would be a place wh ere there is actually someone working – a real human being that you can talk to a nd, in this case, buy a ticket from.
 We might call this place a “ticket window.”
 W e might call it a “ticket counter.”
 There are other names that you could give  this particular place where someone is working with whom you can speak and from  whom you can buy your ticket.

 Cayla says she's not sure what the fare is.
-The “fa re” (fare) is the amount of money that you have to pay to take a certain kind o f transportation.
+The “fa re” (fare) is the amount of money that you have to pay to take a certain kind of transportation.
 We can talk about “bus fare.”
 We can talk about “subway fare.”
 We could talk about “train fare.”
 In all of these cases, we’re talking about t he amount of money it takes to travel from one place to another.
 On a subway in an  American city nowadays, you probably have to pay $1.50 or $2.00 for each ri de.
 Maybe it's more.
 I don't know; I don't ride the subways.

 Cayla doesn't know what the fare is, and that's why  she wants to go to a ticket window to ask someone.
 Donny however says, “There's  a long line and we need to catch a train right now.”
 “Train” here refers to  the vehicles that are in a subway system that move you from one place to another.
 We also use the word “train” to talk about transportation that may take you from on e city to another.
 Cayla says, “I've never taken the subway before.”
 When she says  she's never “taken” the subway, she means she's never ridden on the subway.
 She's never actually been on a subway train.
 “I don't know how it works” – I don't understand how it functions, how it operates, what the system is.